cdwlabs/hsc/README.md

 ## Why?
 If you new to software development, the whole process of choosing a lanuage, framework, design pattern, tooling, etc. can seem daunting.
 Solving that problem or implementing that new idea quickly becomes unapproachable.

+And even if you're an experienced engineer, do you really want to spend an hour writing boilerplate before you can implement that proof-of-concept?

+## Approach

 ## Usage

 **init**: First time installing HSC